cmgoffena13/DE-Capstone-Portfolio-2/README.md

   }
 }
 ```
 <sup>Initial thoughts: webTitle and webPublicationDate seem to be the most important data points.
 Status is important as well to check.
 Also have to be careful about search terms, I wanted the ecommerce Amazon, not the jungle.
-Looks like their is a sectionName that can be filtered for US activity only</sup>
+Looks like there is a sectionName that can be filtered for US activity only</sup>

 ### Guardian Data Dictionary
-- `id` STRING NOT NULL - Domain Endpoint; ID of the article
+- `id` STRING NOT NULL
+    - Domain Endpoint; ID of the article
-- `type` STRING NOT NULL - Type of published material ex.
+- `type` STRING NOT NULL
+    - Type of published material ex.
 Article, Blog
-- `sectionId` STRING NOT NULL - ID of section
+- `sectionId` STRING NOT NULL
+    - ID of section
-- `sectionName` STRING NOT NULL - Proper name of section, low level category
+- `sectionName` STRING NOT NULL
+    - Proper name of section, low level category
-- `webPublicationDate` STRING NOT NULL - Datetime in UTC when article was published/updated.
+- `webPublicationDate` STRING NOT NULL
+    - Datetime in UTC when article was published/updated.
 Converted to INT NOT NULL epoch timestamp for InfluxDB.
-- `webTitle` STRING NOT NULL - Title of the article
+- `webTitle` STRING NOT NULL
+    - Title of the article
-- `webUrl` STRING NOT NULL - URL link to the article on Guardian.com, html content
+- `webUrl` STRING NOT NULL
+    - URL link to the article on Guardian.com, html content
-- `apiUrl` STRING NOT NULL - Programmatic address, very similar to URL link, raw content
+- `apiUrl` STRING NOT NULL
+    - Programmatic address, very similar to URL link, raw content
-- `isHosted` BOOLEAN NOT NULL - Whether the article is hosted by the Guardian or not
+- `isHosted` BOOLEAN NOT NULL
+    - Whether the article is hosted by the Guardian or not
-- `pillarId` STRING NOT NULL - ID of pillar
+- `pillarId` STRING NOT NULL
+    - ID of pillar
-- `pillarName` STRING NOT NULL - Proper name of pillar, high level category
+- `pillarName` STRING NOT NULL
+    - Proper name of pillar, high level category
-- `search` STRING NOT NULL - This is the text input for the API call to query results.
+- `search` STRING NOT NULL
+    - This is the text input for the API call to query results.
 Used as the Kafka Key.

 ## Metrics
 The main metrics are from the polygon api, essentially the average of open, close, high, low so I can see the stock performance in real-time.
 In the future I could use a watermark in Flink and calculate the change percentage in 5-15 min interval to look for trade signals.